 If you wish to visit a site, there are two things that should be in place: a web server and a domain name.
 The former is where you will store all your website data, such as files, databases, media, etc. This is the space on the server that you rent when you purchase web hosting services.

 The domain is what a visitor must type into the address bar to visit your site, however, the speed with which they will connect to it though, is dependent on the optimization of your website and the quality of the webserver you are hosting the site on.
 That is why having a good web hosting service provider is crucial to running a successful site.

 The 5 Types of Domains

-When people think of a website, the standard ‘.com’ pops into their mind.
+When people think of a website, the standard ‘.com’ pops into their minds.
 Although it is, in fact, the most common extension, there are different types of extensions available for use.

 There are, actually five extensions that you can use with your desired domain name, however, some of them are only available if you are running a specific kind of website.

 Top-Level Domains (TLDs)

 Back in the 1990s, the Internet Assigned Numbers Authority (i.e. IANA) released six top-level domains.
 These top-level domains (TLD) became known as domain name extensions and represented the highest level in the Domain Name System hierarchy.
 They include:

 - .com: shorthand for commercial, .com was the first top-level domain in common use.
 While .com was initially created for use by commercial organizations, restrictions on this were not stringent.
 By the mid-1990s, .com had become the most popular and commonly used type of top-level domain for businesses, websites, and email.

 - .net: shorthand for network, .net was created expressly for institutes that partook in network technologies, such as an internet service provider or an infrastructure company.
-Like with .com, the restrictions meant to limit .net to networking purposes, was never upheld and it became one of the more popular top-level domains, with many seeing it as a close second to using the .com top-level domain.
+Like with .com, the restrictions meant to limit .net to networking purposes were never upheld and it became one of the more popular top-level domains, with many seeing it as a close second to using the .com top-level domain.